apache/hudi/docs/querying_data.md

  - **Hudi DataSource** : Supports Read Optimized, Incremental Pulls similar to how standard datasources (e.g: `spark.read.parquet`) work.
  - **Read as Hive tables** : Supports all three views, including the real time view, relying on the custom Hudi input formats again like Hive.

- In general, your spark job needs a dependency to `hoodie-spark` or `hoodie-spark-bundle-x.y.z.jar` needs to be on the class path of driver & executors (hint: use `--jars` argument)
+ In general, your spark job needs a dependency to `hudi-spark` or `hudi-spark-bundle-x.y.z.jar` needs to be on the class path of driver & executors (hint: use `--jars` argument)

 ### Read Optimized table {#spark-ro-view}